AarnavSawant/WildfireDetectionYOLO/README.md

 # WildfireDetectionYOLO
 This is the team submission for [Let's Stop Wildfires Hackathon 2.0](https://aiformankind.org/lets-stop-wildfires-hackathon-2.0).
 Hosted by AI For Mankind.
 All credit goes to [AI For Mankind](https://github.com/aiformankind/wildfire-smoke-detection-camera) for providing participants with the [annotated dataset and quickstart repo](https://github.com/aiformankind/wildfire-smoke-dataset).
-This model is a YOLOv5 Pytorch model, so we'd like to acknowledge Ultralytics for their [YOLOv5 Framework](https://github.com/ultralytics/yolov5).
+This model is a YOLOv5 Pytorch model trained using Transfer Learning so we'd like to acknowledge Ultralytics for their [YOLOv5 Framework](https://github.com/ultralytics/yolov5).
 ### Our Team
 1. Santiago Perez Alvarado
 2. Surbhi Gupta